JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 Rules governing their behavior and processes exist that are generally followed.

 When you first join an organization, though, it can be hard to feel that it's an understandable system.
-Assignments are given to you from the forces that be -a black box of decision-making- and expected to grow the project in a pre-ordained way.
+Assignments are given to you from the forces that be -a black box of decision-making- and are expected to improve the product in a pre-ordained way.
 Who are you, a cog in the machine, to question the powers around you?

 The ability for developers to be inquisitive on assignments and general organizational decision-making around themselves is crucial for at least two reasons: